Just complete the survey for you chance to win!

 If you don’t know the name, you should, and for 2021 the brand that bears the name of the “GOAT” has a new version of the 525 available with Shimano Ultegra, Dura-Ace and Campagnolo model options.
 Prices range from $7800 all the way to over $11,000 depending on the build.
 Best of all they offer the MyMerckx custom builder where you can make your unique bike all your own.

 OFFICIAL SWEEPSTAKES RULES: No purchase necessary.
 To enter the sweepstakes, complete the survey or hand-print, in block letters, the words “Road Bike Action,” your name, address, daytime phone number and age on a standard USPS postcard.
-Mail to Mountain Bike Action Sweepstakes, P.O.
+Mail to Road Bike Action Sweepstakes, P.O.
 Box 957, Valencia, CA 91380-9057.
 Enter as often as you like, but each entry must be mailed separately and received no later than June 14, 2021.
 By participating, entrants agree to be bound by the official rules.
 No mechanically reproduced entries will be accepted.
 Sponsors not responsible for lost, illegible, incomplete, mutilated, postage-due, misdirected or delayed entries.
 All entries become the property of Hi-Torque Publications, Inc. None can be acknowledged or returned.
 The winner will be determined in a random drawing to be held June 21, 2021.
 Winner will be notified by mail no later than August 27, 2021.
 Sweepstakes limited to continental U.S. and Canadian residents age 18 or older as of June 21, 2021.
 Judges’ decisions will be final.
 The odds of winning will be determined by the number of entries received.
 Sweepstakes subject to local, state and federal laws and is void where prohibited.
 It is the sole responsibility of the winner(s) to pay any/all setup/preparation/shipping charges, taxes, license and registration fees.
 A substitute prize may be given; no cash equivalent will be paid.
-All winners must execute separate statements of eligibility, publicity and a liability release form for Hi-Torque and Pivot Bicycles.
-In accepting a prize, the winner grants Hi-Torque Inc. and Pivot Bicycles the right to publicize and promote his/her photograph and name.
-Employees of Hi-Torque and Pivot Bicycles and their families are not eligible for the sweepstakes.
+All winners must execute separate statements of eligibility, publicity and a liability release form for Hi-Torque and Canyon Bicycles.
+In accepting a prize, the winner grants Hi-Torque Inc. and Canyon Bicycles the right to publicize and promote his/her photograph and name.
+Employees of Hi-Torque and Canyon Bicycles and their families are not eligible for the sweepstakes.